Open plan renovation case studiesView all types of renovations

 Let there be light!
 It’s amazing what a difference opening up your living space can make.
 Refresh clients can have different reasons for choosing an open-plan renovation, as our case studies show.
 But they all have one thing in common – and that’s a fabulous end result.

-Subdividing, renovating and extending a property: Part One
+Subdividing, renovating and extending a property: Part Two

 This complex project entailed sub-dividing a section, renovating an existing house and building a new family home.
 Renovation specialist Tim Walters undertakes this project on his family property in Orewa, north of Auckland.